.NET 4 Baby Steps: Part III - Enum

-Enumerations are something I have posted about before because they are very useful and with .NET 4 they have had two new methods added which could have been ripped from my personal feature requests:
+Enumerations are something I have posted about before because they are very useful—and with .NET 4, they have had two new methods added that could have been ripped from my personal feature requests:

 HasFlag

-Enums can be bitwise values if the Flag attribute is set, however checking the bitwise values was ugly and very confusing for people who hadn’t seen it before.
+Enums can be bitwise values if the [Flags] attribute is set, however checking the bitwise values was ugly and very confusing for people who hadn’t seen it before.
 For example:

 [Flags]